fabricius1/python-virtual-environments/README.md

     v. `share`

-I recommend that you explore these subfolders in the future, especially checking where the Python local version for the virtual environment is installed and where the future modules, to be installed with pip when the virtual environment is activated, will be saved inside the `.myenv` structure.
+I recommend that you explore these subfolders in the future, especially checking where the Python local version for the virtual environment is installed and where the future modules, to be installed with `pip` when the virtual environment is activated, will be saved inside the `.myenv` structure.

-A very important note is that both the `Scripts` folder (in Windows) and `bin` (in Linux) are very similar and contain the binary files that will be used later to activate and deactivate the virtual environment.
+A very important note is that both the `Scripts` folder (in Windows) and `bin` (in Linux) are very similar and contain the files that will be used later to activate and deactivate the virtual environment.

 # How to activate/deactivate a virtual environment